Global Recruiters, Dubai, UAE

 - Global Recruitment Services - looks like a different and unrelated organisation based in Dubai.
 Tel +971-4-3350078, PO Box 34761, www.global-recruit.com.
 Unconfirmed if genuine or not.
 Latest news update on website is from 2007.

 The Global Recruiters company that Dubai teachers should be concerned with, says on their website that they have offices in Dubai and London.
 The Dubai office address doesn't make sense to us for a number of reasons, and indicates at the very least, an unfamiliarity with Dubai that should be a warning sign to any job applicants.
-Here's a list of organisations that may or probably have connections to Global Recruiters (and the relevant discussion topic in the forum where you can add your own comments, and read previous comments)...
+Here's a list of organisations that might or probably have connections to Global Recruiters (and the relevant discussion topic in the forum where you can add your own comments, and read previous comments)...

 Information pages and/or other institutes and organisations with similar job advertisements (be careful, confirm the organisation and job exists before applying, and don't send any money for visas or other claimed expenses).